There certainly is a connection between GERD and “hairy” tongue; this is a real condition that is not imagined.

 - Do not eat within three hours of bedtime, or at least, limit any food to something like a peach, apple, cup of yogurt or a small salad.

 - Sleep with your torso (not just head) propped up at about a 20 to 30 degree angle.
-This can be done with a wedge pillow or by propping the head end of the bed up.
+This can be done by propping the head end of the bed up or by using a wedge pillow; elevation will help prevent acid reflux.

 Dr. Mai is well-versed in the endoscopic treatment of GERD.
 LifeBridge Health provides the Baltimore community and beyond with a wide array of choices in health care services.